brendanoshea84/construction/README.md

 1. The calendar is automatically updated, thus showing connections to mongodb is correct.
 On clicking on the timelog, I can see the right information has been passed.
 ### Projects ###
 1. Only Administration can create, edit or delete projects.
-1. Project number is automaticly created from the last highest number last created.
+1. Project number is automaticaly created from the last highest number last created.
 1. Project form is meant to be able to be updated, so even if there is limited information, the form will pass.
 1. The project is automatically updated, thus showing connections to mongodb is correct.
 ### Employees ###